 For instance, there are researchers who’ve found how the Internet has enhanced our relationships with others and ourselves.
-Nettleton et al.1 found our online contacts to be particularly valuable for esteem and emotional support that has generally been perceived to be provided mostly by relatives or close friends.
-Sanders et al.2 found that online interactions help people deal with their difficult emotions.
+Nettleton et al.2 found that online interactions help people deal with their difficult emotions.

 My colleague, Scott Caplan3 found support for his theory that individuals who lack self-presentational skill — for instance, people with existing low self-esteem — are especially likely to prefer online social interaction.
 This preference then reinforces continued Internet use because it’s a positive social interaction (versus the negative social interactions they may experience more of face-to-face).
 So from this theory, technology is simply providing a reasonable outlet for some people to interact with others — it’s not something that is “addicting” on its own.